Our Commitment to Inclusion

 Undergraduate Students

-We are seeking undergraduate research assistants for this semester and beyond.
-Preference will be given to students who can commit for at least one year, who are interested in applying to graduate school, and w
+We are always seeking undergraduate research assistants for this semester and beyond.
+Preference will be given to students who can commit for at least one year, who are interested in applying to graduate school, and who are eager to gain hands-on experience with EEG, MRI, or computational methods.

 Research methods & Approaches in CFD Lab

-Our research integrates behavioral experiments, electrophysiology, neuroimaging, and causal neuromodulation methods, with a strong emphasis on computational approaches to cognition.
+Our research integrates behavioral experiments, electrophysiology, neuroimaging, and causal neuromodulation, with a strong emphasis on computational approaches to cognition.
+Our main tools include:

 Real-time EEG-based neurofeedback